fansalon/TEspeX/README.md

 ```

-TEspeX takes also advantage of the python3 libraries: sys, time, os, argparse, gzip, subprocess, math, pysam and pandas.
-Except for pysam and pandas, all the libraries are python standard libraries that do not require installation.

-To install pysam and pandas please open a terminal and type:
+In order to ensure that TEspeX is used with the python3 version/python3 library versions it has been tested with, a conda environment is created and within the environment all the required libraries are installed.
+The conda environment needs to be activated every time TEspeX is used.

+To create the conda environment and install the required libraries type:
 ```
+# create the environment using python 3.6
+conda create -n TEspeX_deps python=3.6
+#
+# activate the environment - to be done every time TEspeX is used
+source activate TEspeX_deps
+# install the required version of pandas and pysam
 pip3 install --user pandas==0.23.0
 pip3 install --user pysam==0.15.1
+# to check everything properly worked
+which python3
+## --> /path/to/envs/TEspeX_deps/bin/python3
+which pip3
+## --> /path/to/envs/TEspeX_deps/bin/pip3
+python3 --version
+## --> Python 3.6.13 :: Anaconda, Inc.
+pip3 --version
+## --> pip 21.1.3 from /path/to/envs/TEspeX_deps/lib/python3.6/site-packages/pip (python 3.6)
+# deactivate the environment
+conda deactivate
 ```

-If errors at this stage occur, double check the version of your Python installation.
-Some Python versions have some issues with these versions of pandas and pysam.
-In case of issues refer to the Prerequisites paragraph of this manual: https://github.com/fansalon/TEspeX#prerequisites

 ## **Mac OS**